Killer Ty Medland decided 'wife could not live'

 After arranging to meet his wife to hand over some belongings, the court heard that Medland caught a bus to Brighton armed with four knives.
 Three of them were wedding presents and the other a lock knife, the one he most likely used to kill her.

 He proceeded to launch his deadly attack outside her workplace in Queen Square in front of horrified onlookers.

 "He lashed out at her in what was an explosive loss of temper on his part," said Mr Barton.

-"It is noteworthy that he succeeded comprehensively in the former, that is killing his wife, and failed miserably in the latter - in his attempt on his own life."'Ray of sunshine'
+"It is noteworthy that he succeeded comprehensively in the former, that is killing his wife, and failed miserably in the latter - in his attempt on his own life."